 At ChipsAway, we understand the desire to keep cars looking brand new and untarnished for as long as possible.
 It’s this desire which leads many car owners to turn to paint protection film, a.k.a. vinyl wrapping.
-We thought we would weigh in on the issue with some information on this product, along with our opinion on it.
+Read our detailed guide to this product and the wrapping process, and our advice on what to consider before you get your car wrapped.

 What is vinyl wrapping?

-Put simply, vinyl wrapping is a way of protecting your paint finish with a plastic layer, rather than a chemical topcoat which we recently discussed in our paint protection post from a few weeks ago.
-Technicians will (or should) properly prepare the surface of your car, and then apply the plastic layer to all panels, cutting it to fit and blend in seamlessly by hand.
-Somewhat amusingly, this product is sometimes called a “car bra” when just applied to the front of the vehicle.
+Car wrapping is a complicated process that needs a trained technician, who will (or should) properly prepare the surface of your car, and then apply the plastic layer to all panels, cutting it to fit and blend in seamlessly by hand.
+Amusingly, vinyl wrapping is sometimes called a 'car bra' when just applied to the front of the vehicle.

-- Coloured vinyl wrapping – most commonly used to revitalize older cars and change colour or finish for considerably less than the cost of a re-spray.
-It allows people to try fashionable styles like pearlescent or matt, or just to re-colour areas like the wing mirrors, roof or door panels for a new look.
+- Coloured vinyl wrapping – this opaque vinyl film is most commonly used to revitalise older cars or personalise brand new models.
+It can change the car's colour or finish for considerably less than the cost of a paint respray.
+It allows people to try fashionable styles like matte, pearlescent and chameleon, or just to re-colour areas like the wing mirrors, roof or door panels for a new look.
 Some companies also offer stencil cut-outs, which can be used to add patterns and designs to cars.

-- Advertising wraps – If your car is used for business, including your logo, contact details and relevant imagery is a way of advertising whenever you drive around.
+- Advertising wraps – If your car is used for business, advertising wraps can be added to show your logo, contact details and relevant imagery is a way of advertising whenever you drive around.
 In this case, vinyl wraps are added to cars by professional sign writers.